-Type of assessment: 12 hours individual take home exam (It is not allowed to collaborate on the assignments with anyone).

-Type of assessment details: Formal requirements for written assignments and exams are described in Curricula's Common Part.
+Details of the exam form: 12 hours individual, home assignment (It is not allowed to collaborate on the assignments with anyone).
+Formal requirements for written assignments and exams are described in Curricula's Common Part.

-Exam registration requirements: Active participation corresponding to no less than 80% in the seminar groups is a mandatory prerequisite for taking the final exam.
-Active participation includes: (i) class presentations, (ii) peer feedback on other student presentations, (iii) peer feedback on group assignments and (iv) submission and approval of 6-7 required seminar assignments.
-Assessment of active participation is done by course teachers.
+Exam registration requirements: Participation corresponding to no less than 80% in the seminar groups is a prerequisite for taking the final exam.
+Participation includes: (i) class presentations, (ii)

+peer feedback on other student presentations, (iii) peer feedback on group assignments and (iv)

+submission and approval of 6-7 required seminar assignments.
+Assessment of participation is done by course teachers.